rfpotrero/fitbodies/README.md

        - Click in the View button to open deployed app.
    * Local deployment
      - Clone the repository
-     - Ensure your ENV variables are correct
+     - Ensure your ENV variables are correctly setup
+       - os.environ["SECRET_KEY"] = to be completed with your data
+       - os.environ["DATABASE_URL"] = to be completed with your data
+       - os.environ["STRIPE_PUBLIC_KEY"] = to be completed with your data
+       - os.environ["STRIPE_SECRET_KEY"] = to be completed with your data
+       - os.environ['STRIPE_WH_SECRET'] = to be completed with your data
+       - os.environ["AWS_ACCESS_KEY_ID"]= 'TO BE ADDED BY USER'
+       - os.environ["AWS_SECRET_ACCESS_KEY"]= 'TO BE ADDED BY USER'
+       - os.environ["EMAIL_HOST_USER"]= 'TO BE ADDED BY USER'
+       - os.environ["EMAIL_HOST_PASS"]= 'TO BE ADDED BY USER'
+       - os.environ["USE_AWS"]= 'TO BE ADDED BY USER'
+     - Run the command pip3 install -r requirements.txt
+     - Run the command python3 manage.py makemigrations --dry-run to review if any migration is required.
-     - Run the command python3 manage.py migrate if required.
+     - Run the command python3 manage.py migrate to execute the migrations if required
+     - In settings.py modify ALLOWED_HOST to resolve any connectivity issues, add localhost.
      - Run the command python3 manage.py runserver
-     - In settings.py modify ALLOWED_HOST to resolve any connectivity issues.

 ## Credits
 ___
    * Official docummenation https://djangoproject.com